Microservice-API-Patterns/MDSL-Specification/docs/bindings.md

         element money realized as BODY parameter
 ~~~

-*Note*: This binding is work in progress and yet has to be completed and validated.
+*Important note*: This binding is work in progress and yet has to be completed and fully validated.
 For instance, the parameter mappings to path, query, form/body and cookie parameters is not fully implemented in the current MDSL tools yet.

 ## gRPC Protocol Buffers Binding